tryigit/PlayIntegrityFix/README.md

 ### PIFS
 **P**lay **I**ntegrity **F**ix Advanced

 New and improved version that passes the Strong test (Includes BL Hiding).
 Infrastructure by Lsposed developers.
 Target apps can be customized, does not affect the system.
+Modified to affect all apps.

 ### PIF
 **P**lay **I**ntegrity **F**ix Old >